Mexico

 State Investment Plan: Towards Strengthening REDD+ Implementation in Yucatán, Mexico

-Activities in Yucatán supported the implementation of the state REDD+ Strategy (EEREDD+) and the strengthening of REDD+ planning and governance at the local level, through municipal planning and strengthening the Junta Intermunicipal Biocultural del PUUC (JIBIOPUCC)
+Activities in Yucatán supported the implementation of the state REDD+ Strategy (EEREDD+) and strengthened REDD+ planning and governance at the local level through municipal planning and reinforcement of the Junta Intermunicipal Biocultural del PUUC (JIBIOPUCC).

 Outcomes:

-• Strengthening of sustainable low-emission rural development in Yucatán, through a plan for low-emission agrobusiness;
+• Strengthening sustainable low-emission rural development in Yucatán through a plan for low-emission agribusiness;

-• Strengthening of the REDD+ results (emissions and deforestation) monitoring and reporting architecture through alignment with the national system;
+• Strengthening REDD+ results (emissions and deforestation) monitoring and reporting architecture through alignment with the national system;

-• Development of Local Ecological Management Plans (POELs) Tekax y Oxkutzcab;
+• Development of Local Ecological Management Plans (POELs) in Tekax and Oxkutzcab;

 • Gender mainstreaming in Window A activities.